ihmcrobotics/ihmc-video-codecs/README.md

 May the force be with you.

-- Install Visual Studio Express 2013 for Windows Desktop
+- Install Visual Studio Community 2013
 	- Continue while this is downloading and get some coffee
-- Install the 64 bit JDK for Windows (>6)
+- Install the 64 bit JDK for Windows (>=7)
 - Install CMake using the installer http://www.cmake.org/download/
 - Download and unpack swigwin 3.0.3
 	- http://sourceforge.net/projects/swig/files/swigwin/swigwin-3.0.3/